-Find out how restricted US shares work, how to tell if it is a scam, what you can do to protect yourself and what to do if you have been scammed.
+Find out how restricted US shares work, how to avoid scams and what to do if you are scammed.

-Many reports we receive about share scams or boiler rooms involve the sale of restricted or controlled US shares.
-While the sale of these shares is not always a scam, it is often not made clear to investors that they can be very difficult or expensive to trade.
+The sale of restricted or controlled US shares isn’t always a scam, however it’s often not made clear to investors that they can be very difficult or expensive to trade.

-Restricted or controlled shares are also known as ‘Regulation S shares’.
-This comes from a US ruling that allows firms there to sell stocks that do not meet listings standards (and therefore have tight restrictions on their sale in the US) to investors outside the US.
+The restriction comes from a US ruling that allows firms in America to sell stocks that don’t meet listings standards (and therefore have tight restrictions on their sale in the US) to non-US investors.

 These shares are often issued at a discount to their normal US price, but most of this discount is kept by the broker.

-If you buy these shares you will have to keep them for a set period, usually six months or one year.
-You cannot sell them back to buyers in the US during this time without paying to lift the restriction.
+If you buy restricted or controlled US shares, you will have to keep them for a set period, usually six months or one year.
+You can’t sell them back to buyers in the US during this time without paying to lift the restriction.

-Once the holding period has passed you still have to pay a US lawyer to remove the legal restriction from the share certificate before selling the shares, which could cost more than your shares are worth.
+Once the holding period has passed, you have to pay a US lawyer to remove the legal restriction from the share certificate before selling the shares, which could cost more than your shares are worth.

 Find out more about share fraud and boiler rooms.

-We strongly advise you to only deal with financial services firms that are authorised by us, and check the Register to ensure they are.
-Keep in mind that authorised firms are unlikely to contact you out of the blue with an offer to buy or sell shares.
+Firms authorised by the FCA are unlikely to contact you out of the blue with an offer to buy or sell shares.

 If you have already bought restricted or controlled shares, you generally have three options: